Matteo Guidicelli

-Gianmatteo "Matteo" Vittorio Fernan Guidicelli (/tl/, born March 26, 1990) is a Filipino actor, military officer, model, singer and former kart racer.
+Gianmatteo Vittorio Fernan Guidicelli (/tl/, born March 26, 1990) is a Filipino actor, businessman, military officer, model, singer and former kart racer.

 Early life and career

 Matteo Guidicelli was born in Cebu City.
 He is one of three children of Gianluca Guidicelli, an Italian, and Glenna Fernan, a Filipino.
 His maternal grandfather is the late Cebu Provincial Prosecutor Vicente "Inting" Fernan, cousin of then Senator and Chief Justice Marcelo Fernan making him Guidicelli's great-uncle.

 Guidicelli initially became known through his racing career, having started at an early age of 11.
 He has won numerous awards including being a three-time winner of the Karter of the Year award.

-Guidicelli took an interest in acting after taking workshops at the New York Academy.
+Guidicelli took an interest in acting after taking workshops at the New York Academy of Art.
 As soon as he came back to the Philippines, he took theatre courses at Brent International School and began to participate in plays.
 He also attended Columbia College in Chicago for two years to pursue a B.A. in performing arts in the field of musical theater.

 In 2023, he earned his degree in Marketing Management in University of San Jose–Recoletos through the Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP).

 Business career

-In 1990, Gianni and Franca Guidicelli migrated to Cebu City when their first grandson, Gianmatteo Vittorio was born.
-In 2016, Gianmatteo, Giorgia, and Gianpaolo founded Trattoria da Gianni, at The Crossroads Mall, Gov. M. Cuenco Avenue, Kasambagan, Cebu City.
-In 2018 and 2022, respectively, Guidicelli opened Class A Da Gianni Cucina Italiana at the two-storey WestGate Center Hub building, Alabang and Il Fornaio da Gianni in Uptown Mall.
-In November 2024, duct exhaust combustion cause damage to Da Gianni Cucina Italiana.
+In 1990, Gianni and Franca Guidicelli migrated to Cebu City when Matteo was born.
+In 2016, Matteo and his siblings, Giorgia and Gianpaolo, founded Trattoria da Gianni, at The Crossroads Mall in Cebu City.
+In 2018 and 2022, respectively, Guidicelli opened Class A Da Gianni Cucina Italiana in Filinvest City, Alabang, Muntinlupa, and Il Fornaio da Gianni at Uptown Mall, Bonifacio Global City, Taguig.
+In November 2024, duct exhaust combustion cause damage to Da Gianni Cucina Italiana, but has since been repaired.